 The Lobby View UI displays information from Lobby and Relay for all players in a lobby.
-When a new player joins, they will immediately begin connecting to the host, after which they will synchronize emotes and state changes with the other lobby members.
+When a new player joins, they immediately begin connecting to the host, after which they synchronize emotes and state changes with the other lobby members.

-- 1. Lobby Name: Set when the lobby was created.
-Cannot be changed. - 2.
+- 1. Lobby name: Set when the lobby was created and cannot be changed. - 2.
 Lobby Code: Shareable code generated by the Lobby service.
 This may be provided externally to other players to allow them to join this lobby. - 3.
-Lobby User: A player in this lobby.
-The player's name, state, and emote are displayed; these data are synchronized via Relay + UTP, so any changes that a player makes will appear immediately for all connected players.
+Lobby user: A player in the lobby.
+The player's name, state, and emote are displayed; this data is synchronized through Relay + UTP, so any changes that a player makes will appear immediately for all connected players.
 Incoming players will be sent the current data once they have connected. - 4.
-Relay Server IP: The anonymous IP that Relay generated.
+Relay IP: The anonymous server IP that Relay generates.
 This does not need to be shown to players and is displayed here simply to indicate that Relay is functioning. - 5.
-Relay Code: An internal join code generated by Relay, used during Relay connection.
+Relay Code: An internal join code generated by Relay that is used during Relay connection.
 This does not need to be shown to players and is displayed here simply to indicate that Relay is functioning. - 6.
-Emote Buttons: Sets the player's emote, synchronized via UTP.
+Emote icons: Sets the player's emote and is synchronized using UTP.

-- Lobby Color: (Host only) Sets the lobby color for filtering in the Lobby List.
-This is synchronized via Lobby, so changes won't appear immediately for all players since Lobby queries are rate-limited. - 8.
-Ready Button: Sets a ready state on the player.
-When all players are ready, the host initiates a countdown to an "in-game" state, and the lobby becomes hidden from the public Lobby List.
+- 7. Lobby color: (Host only) Sets the lobby color for filtering in the Lobby List.
+This is synchronized through Lobby, so changes won't appear immediately for all players because Lobby gueries are rate limited.
+See Rate Limits. - 8.
+Ready button: Sets a ready state on the player.
+When all players are ready, the host initiates a countdown to an "in-game" state, and the lobby becomes hidden from the public lobby list.